SPOTLAB-Live/Spicetify-waveform/README.md

 4. Add the extension name to your Spicetify config: `spicetify config extensions waveform.js`
 5. Apply the changes: `spicetify apply`

+Or, you can simply install this extension from the Spicetify Marketplace.

 ## Usage

 Once installed and enabled, the extension will automatically replace the default seekbar with the waveform visualization for each track.
 No additional user action is required.